0xCB-dev/0xCB-Helios/README.md

 ### Official vendors

 Purchasing Helios from any vendors listed here directly supports our work.
-Helios controllers sourced from vendors not listed here and not produced by us will not receive the same level of support and may have varying degrees of quality
+Helios controllers sourced from vendors not listed here and not produced by us will not receive the same level of support and may have varying degrees of quality.

 ### EU: